-In light of a new wave and increase of COVID-19 cases in Texas, state officials are working closely with the Centers for Disease Control and Prevention (CDC) and local public health departments in monitoring and mitigating the developing outbreak of the novel coronavirus 2019 (COVID-19) to protect public health.
+In light of a new wave and increase of COVID-19 cases in Texas, state officials are working closely with the Centers for Disease Control and Prevention (CDC) and local public health departments in monitoring and mitigating the current outbreak of the novel coronavirus 2019 (COVID-19) to protect public health.

 TxANA is actively monitoring state and federal agencies such as the Texas Department of State Health Services (DSHS) and the CDC for any updates related to the virus.
 TxANA will continue to share the latest guidance related to the outbreak with our members.